What is Ratio Analysis: Types, Purpose, and Uses

 4. Facilitates Strategic Planning

 Ratios provide helpful information for long-term decision-making and goal-setting.
-For example, a manufacturing company may aim to reduce its debt-to-equity ratio over three years to enhance financial stability and investor confidence.
+A manufacturing company may aim to reduce its debt-to-equity ratio over three years to improve financial stability and investor confidence.

 5. Allows Industry Comparison

 Ratios allow benchmarking against competitors or industry standards.
-For example, a tech startup comparing its ROE with industry averages can understand whether it is generating returns efficiently compared to competitors.
+A tech startup can compare its ROE with industry averages to see if it is generating returns efficiently compared to competitors.

 Limitations of Ratio Analysis